 Notes

-- Makes about 12 dumplings.
+- The basic recipe makes about 12 dumplings.

 - STORAGE: Place the remaining dumplings in a bowl, carefully cover with plastic wrap and refrigerate for up to 4 days.